-The Table below depicts the magnitude of these changes in metric tonnes CO2e and %, between the 2015r and 2016 inventories.
+Table A-1 presents the magnitude of these changes in metric tonnes CO2e and % between the 2015r and 2017 inventories.
+Table A-2 presents the magnitude of these changes in metric tonnes CO2e and % between the 2016r and 2017 inventories.

 Note that negative numbers reflect a reported reduction and positive numbers a reported increase.